Lagrangian mapping class groups from a group homological point of view: Introduction

 The module $H$ has a natural non-degenerate anti-symmetric bilinear form $\mu:H \otimes H \to \Z$ called the intersection pairing.
-It is easy to see that $L$ is a maximal direct summand of $H$ on which $\mu$ is restricted to the trivial one.
+It is easy to see that $L$ is a maximal direct summand of $H$ on which $\mu$ restricts to $0$.
 Such a submodule is said to be {\it Lagrangian}.
-By using $\mu$, we can naturally identify $H/L$, $L^\ast:=\Hom(L,\Z)$ and the subgroup $L_y$ of $H$ generated by $\{y_1, y_2,\ldots,y_g\}$.
+By using the pairing $\mu$, we can naturally identify the quotient module $H/L$, the dual module $L^\ast:=\Hom(L,\Z)$ and the submodule $L_y$ of $H$ generated by $\{y_1, y_2,\ldots,y_g\}$.

 The {\it mapping class group} $\Mg$ of $\Sg$ is the group of isotopy classes of orientation preserving self-diffeomorphisms of $\Sg$.
-In this paper, we focus on subgroups of $\Mg$ which respect the above fixed Lagrangian submodule $L$ of $H$.
-More precisely, two groups
+In this paper, we focus on subgroups of $\Mg$ associated with the above fixed Lagrangian submodule $L$ of $H$.
+More precisely, two subgroups

-are studied through their group (co)homology.
-Clearly, $\ILg \subset \Lg$.
-We here call them {\it Lagrangian mapping class groups} or {\it Lagrangian subgroups}.
+are studied through their group (co)homology, where $f_\ast$ denotes the induced automorphism of $H$ for $f \in \Mg$.
+We have $\ILg \subset \Lg$ by definition and call them {\it Lagrangian mapping class groups} or {\it Lagrangian subgroups}.
+The {\it Torelli group} $\Ig$ is defined by

-One motivation by which the author started to study these groups is that the groups $\Lg$ and $\ILg$ locate between $\Mg$ and the {\it Torelli group} $\Ig$, where the latter group consists of isotopy classes of self-diffeomorphisms of $\Sg$ acting trivially on $H$.
-Moreover it should be pointed out that they are {\it infinite} index subgroups of $\Mg$.
-The importance to study infinite index subgroups of $\Mg$ containing $\Ig$ will be explained in Section \ref{subsec:oddMMM} with the relationship to the (non-)triviality problem of even {\it Miller-Morita-Mumford classes} $e_{2i} \in H^{4i}(\Mg;\Q)$ pulled back to $H^{4i}(\Ig;\Q)$.
+One motivation by which the author started to study the groups $\Lg$ and $\ILg$ is the fact that they are {\it infinite\/} index subgroups of $\Mg$ {\it including\/} $\Ig$.
+The importance to study such a kind of subgroups will be explained in Section \ref{subsec:oddMMM} with the relationship to the (non-)triviality problem of {\it even Miller-Morita-Mumford classes} $e_{2i} \in H^{4i}(\Mg;\Q)$ pulled back to $H^{4i}(\Ig;\Q)$.